Table of Contents

 4.)
 Being judgmental

-Another toxic reason why people don’t open up and seek help is, whom should they seek help?
+Another toxic reason why people don’t open up and seek help is, whom should they seek help.
 People don’t get tired of judging you.
-Even if you somehow share your story with others, they judge you, provide unwanted advice, and after a few days, they might as well forget what you told them.
+Even if you somehow share your story with others, they judge you and provide unwanted advice, and after a few days, they might as well forget what you told them.

 5.)
 Unavailability

-Through my counselling experiences, I know how someone feels when their friends or relatives abandon them, ignore their calls and messages, just because they feel the person will bore them with their sorry story.
+Through my counselling experiences, I know how someone feels when their friends or relatives abandon them and ignore their calls and messages, just because they feel the person will bore them with their sorry story.

 This unavailability creates a lot of restlessness and anxiousness because they are unable to vent out, unable to speak and share.
-When they repeatedly face this unavailability from their near ones, they refrain from sharing anything with them in future.
+When they repeatedly face this unavailability from their near ones, they refrain from sharing anything with them in future the trauma remains unaddressed.

 6.)
 Conditioning

-We are never taught emotional language, the ability to express our feelings, our vulnerabilities, and that’s how we lack to vocalise about how we feel.
+We are never taught emotional language, the ability to express and articulate our feelings, and our vulnerabilities, and that’s how we lack to vocalise how we feel.
 We are taught to stay strong, but we are not aware that being vulnerable is also ok.
 We glorify success but failing in a few chapters of life doesn’t make you a social failure.

 To conclude I would say, no matter what, this kind of behavioural approach by others doesn’t help at all.
 Staying ignorant and insensitive is the reason why people don’t open up and seek help.
 Ultimately leading to loads of accumulated stress and guilt inside.

 1.)
-Provide a safe space, make them feel comfortable
+Provide a safe space, and make them feel comfortable

 2.)
 Drop your biases